Published:

 Why should we pay for things the client doesn't see?

 Because technical debt is like rust on a machine.
-You don't see it from the outside at first, but eventually the machine breaks down or becomes extremely slow.
-We invest in the operational reliability of your organisation.
+It is not visible from the outside at first, but eventually the machine breaks down or becomes extremely slow.
+The investment is in the operational reliability of the organisation.

 How do we prioritise Refactoring against new features?

-Measure the Velocity of your teams.
+Measure the Velocity of the teams.
 If it drops over months with the same team size, that is a clear signal that the interest burden of technical debt has become too high.

-• Refactoring: Martin Fowler on techniques for debt repayment. refactoring.com
+• Martin Fowler Refactoring: Improving the Design of Existing Code.
+Techniques for systematic debt repayment.
+(2018). refactoring.com

-• The Leprechauns of Software Engineering: Laurent Bossavit on myths and facts in software development.
-Leanpub
+• Laurent Bossavit The Leprechauns of Software Engineering.
+On myths and unsupported numbers in software development.
+(2012). leanpub.com/leprechauns